What is Fast Fashion and Why is it Bad?

 Designers are forced to churn out a myriad of new ideas every week.
 This design pressure means that they’re less concerned about crafting beautiful designs and more concerned with just creating new ones.
 So, this is our message to you: just because you see an orange ruffled crop top donned by the faceless central mannequin at H&M doesn’t mean orange ruffled crop tops are suddenly coming into style.
 It might just mean the designers ran out of other ideas.

-The Social and Environmental Costs
+The Social and Environmental Impact

 Still, what’s even more startling is the amount of labour abuse that’s actually happening on UK soil, especially in factories in Leicester.
 A 2016 Government report on Modern Slavery found that of 71 leading retailers in the UK, 77% believed there was a likelihood of modern slavery occurring at some stage in their supply chains.
-Fast Fashion retailers often play suppliers against each other in a competition to offer the lowest prices and shortest lead times.
+Fast Fashion brands often play suppliers against each other in a competition to offer the lowest prices and shortest lead times.
 This results in low wages, poor working conditions, and a shift towards modern slavery.

 Fast Fashion is also no friend to the environment.
 The excessive textile production needed to keep up with Fast Fashion results in overwhelming CO2 and greenhouse gas emissions.
 In addition to polluting the air, Fast Fashion is also polluting the earth’s water.
 It takes 2,700 litres of water to make 1 cotton t-shirt.
 This statistic is startling when we think about how many cheap cotton t-shirts we see on sale every day.
-The dyes that go into most brightly coloured Fast Fashion pieces are also environmental polluters.
+The dyes that go into most brightly coloured Fashion pieces are also environmental polluters.
 Finally, the cheap textiles used in Fast Fashion (namely Polyester) shed microfibres that contribute to ocean pollution.

 A Culture of Waste